erhsparks/NameThisProject/README.md

 The rest of the event listener in the above calls functions found in [update_display.js][update_display], which handle updating the DOM in response to word count or word count goal changes.

 Similarly to the text box, the word count goal has an event listener found in [goal_box.js][goal_box_listener].
-This is slightly more complicated because it calls functions which prevent the user from inputting invalid goals -- input only appears in the box if it consists of only integers.
-This is handled by some tidy regex which requires zero or more numerical digits `\d*` (so that 0001 is allowed), followed by one of the numbers 1 through 9 `[1-9]` and then as many other numbers 0 through 9 as desired `\d*`:
+This is slightly more complicated because it calls functions which prevent the user from inputting invalid goals -- texteditor input is disabled with a helpful message as to why, and word count goal input only appears in its box if user input consists of only integers greater than zero.

+The input checking is handled by some tidy regex which requires zero or more numerical digits `\d*` (so that 0001 is allowed), followed by one of the numbers 1 through 9 `[1-9]` and then as many other numbers 0 through 9 as desired `\d*`:

 ```JavaScript
 // from lib/goal_box.js